leejo/leejo.github.io/_posts/2020-02-11-how-my-week-looked.md

 [^7]: gdb is a debugger that we can examine said core dump with.

-[^8]: A bug that's behaviour changes when you attempt to debug it.
+[^8]: A bug that shows a behaviour change, including fixing itself, when you attempt to debug it.

-[^9]: A **C**ontinuous **I**ntegration is the thing that runs all (or most) of the tests against your changes whenever you push them out to the remote repository.
+[^9]: A **C**ontinuous **I**ntegration server is the thing that runs all (or most) of the tests against your changes whenever you push them out to the remote repository.
 It means you can find things that you might have broken, even though you assumed that your changes wouldn't.
+This all assumes your test coverage is good enough.

 [^10]: Essentially this went from being a "strongly typed" attribute on an object to a dynamically typed variable (something you can do in Perl).